goharbor/harbor/docs/user_guide.md

 For more information about GC, please see [GC](https://github.com/docker/docker.github.io/blob/master/registry/garbage-collection.md).

 ### Content trust
+**NOTE: Notary is an optional component, please make sure you have already installed it in your Harbor instance before you go through this section.**
 If you want to enable content trust to ensure that images are signed, please set two environment variables in the command line before pushing or pulling any image:
 ```sh
 export DOCKER_CONTENT_TRUST=1